RNNCCL/texture-transform22/README.md

-# material-texture-converter
+# Texture-Transform

-A set of tools for converting between different 3D shader material textures
+A command line tool that can be used to convert classic Diffuse-Specular-Glossiness textures to the more common Base-Metallic-Roughness format.